Clemapfel/mousetrap/docs/04_widgets.md

 ## Revealer

 While not technically necessary, animations can improve user experience drastically.
 Not only do they add visual style, they can hide abrupt transitions or small loading times.
-As such, animations should be in any advanced GUI designers repertoire.
+As such, they should be in any advanced GUI designers repertoire.

 One of the most common applications for animations is that of hiding or showing a widget.
 So far, when we called `Widget::hide` or `Widget::show`, the widget appears instantly, one frame after the function was called.
-This works but when showing a large widget, other widgets around it will want to change their size allocation, which can make for a less than ideal transition.
+This works, but when showing a large widget, other widgets around it will want to change their size allocation, which may drastically change the entire windows layout instantly.

 To address this, mousetrap offers \a{Revealer}, which plays an animation to reveal or hide a widget.
-`Revealer` always has exactly one child, set with `Revealer::set_child`. `Revealer` itself has no graphical element, it acts just like a `Box` with exactly one child. `Revealer` only plays its animation when a widget is shown or hidden.
-To trigger this animation and change whether the child widget is currently visible, we call `Revealer::set_revealed` which takes a boolean.
-If the widget goes from hidden to shown or shown to hidden, the animation will automatically play.
+`Revealer` always has exactly one child, set with `Revealer::set_child`. `Revealer` itself has no graphical element, it acts just like a `Box` with a single child.

+To trigger the revealers animation and change whether the child widget is currently visible, we call `Revealer::set_revealed` which takes a boolean as its argument.
+If the widget goes from hidden to shown or shown to hidden, the animation will play with no further interaction needed.

 Once the animation is done, signal `revealed` will be emitted:

 \signals
 \signal_revealed{Revealer}

 Using this, we can trigger our own behavior, for example to update a widgets display or trigger additional animations.

 ### Transition Animation

 We have control over the kind and speed of the transition animation.
 By calling `Revealer::set_transition_duration`, we can set the exact amount of time an animation should take.
-For example, to set the animation duration to one second:
+For example, to set the animation duration to 1 second:

 ```cpp
 auto revealer = Revealer();